ynouri/mythril_webapi/README.md

 1. Celery
 1. RabbitMQ

+Detailed dependencies and versions are available in the requirements.txt file.

 ## File structure
 1. *mythril_webapi*: Django project
 1. *analysis*: Django REST Framework app

 ## Deployment on Heroku

+*Important note:* I had very little time to test the Heroku deployment, and it's very likely to not be working in its current state.
+If possible, please see next part focusing on MacOS deployment.

 ```bash
 # Clone the git repo